bigkemp/Salesforce-Quick-Shortcuts/README.md

 Salesforce Quick Access Bar is a tool that provides shortcuts to Salesforce's Setup pages and Object Manager Objects via a quick access bar on all Lightning pages.
 It's a simple and user-friendly UI that allows users to access important Salesforce information with ease.

+## How Do I Open the Quick Access Bar's Modal?
+- For Windows, Open the Modal with Ctrl+q
+- For Mac, Open the Modal with Command+k

 ## Works on

 Lightning Pages.